Zig’s Lovely Syntax

 Clarity of Names

 I have a very strong opinion about variable shadowing.
-It goes both ways: I spent hours debugging code which incorrectly tried to use a variable that was shadowed by something else, but I also spent hours debugging code that accidentally used the an variable that should have been shadowed!
+It goes both ways: I spent hours debugging code which incorrectly tried to use a variable that was shadowed by something else, but I also spent hours debugging code that accidentally used a variable that should have been shadowed!
 I really don’t know whether on balance it is better to forbid or encourage shadowing!

-Zig of course forbids shadowing, but what’s curious is that it’s just on episode of the large crusade against any complexity in name resolution.
+Zig of course forbids shadowing, but what’s curious is that it’s just one episode of the large crusade against any complexity in name resolution.
 There’s no “prelude”, if you want to use anything from std, you need to import it:

-There are no glob imports, if you want to use an item from std, you need to import it:
+const std = @import("std");There are no glob imports, if you want to use an item from std, you need to import it:

 const ArrayList = std.ArrayList;